 A couple of years after The Pet Sounds Sessions had taken possibly the most finely crafted album in history and dropped it on the floor and smashed it – those three bonus tracks at the end of the original CD issue, taking in an excised vocal bit, an alternate lyric and a genuine outtake, say more in less than seven minutes than the box set manages to in what seems like seven years – rumours began to circulate that Brian Wilson was finally preparing a version of SMiLE for release.
 Early in 2004, it was unveiled in a concert at the Royal Festival Hall, and as I watched the excited reports roll in about how this bit now had lyrics and that baffling musical cue now made sense, I have to admit that I felt a bit of that thrill falling away.
 The newly-recorded accompanying album that appeared later in the year was a great listen, even if a little too clinical and hefty-sounding compared to the stray originals that fans had once thrilled to, but it also took away a good deal of the mystery.
 Mystery that was duly set light to – though presumably wouldn’t burn – with the release of The SMiLE Sessions in 2011, which gathered up pretty much every available recorded fragment right down to end-of-session spoken word silliness about getting stuck in a piano and a Capitol Records in-store ad that promised with “a happy album cover, the really happy sounds inside and a happy in-store display piece, you can’t miss; we’re sure to sell a million units in January”.
 Rarely has the blithe optimism of commerce versus art been more ironically illustrated.

-You can find an expanded version of All Fall Down And Lost In The Mystery, with more recollections of fanzine editing and hunting down bootlegs of SMiLE, in my book Can’t Help Thinking About Me, an anthology of some of my columns and features.
+You can find an expanded version of All Fall Down And Lost In The Mystery, with more recollections of fanzine editing days and further tales of hunting down bootlegs of SMiLE, in my book Can’t Help Thinking About Me, an anthology of some of my columns and features.
 Can’t Help Thinking About Me is available in paperback here or from the Kindle Store here.